cohstats/coh2-game-stats-light-app/Readme.md

-# Coh2 Game Stats Light
+# Coh2 Game Stats Lightweight

 This is a lightweight alternative desktop application to show ranks of players in the current game of coh2.
 It does not have all features the full application provides but uses less hardware resources and has a more user friendly installer.